Is it time to get an Apple Watch for your senior parent, family member, or older loved one? We think so.

 These centers handle emergencies and non-emergencies, including things like getting locked out of the house, having car trouble or lost, being in potential danger, or experiencing a medical emergency.
 You pay a monthly or annual subscription or membership fee for this service.

-An Apple Watch connects to the nearest 911 emergency services when someone either taps Emergency SOS or if it detects a fall and someone doesn’t respond after being immobile for over one minute.
+An Apple Watch connects to the nearest 911 emergency services when someone either taps Emergency SOS or if it detects a fall (or on some models, a vehicle crash) and that person doesn’t respond after being immobile for over one minute.

-Unlike medical alert systems, with the Apple Watch, you don’t pay a monthly subscription fee but instead pay for monthly cellular service (required for any time and anywhere emergency alert features.)
+Unlike medical alert systems, with the Apple Watch, you don’t pay a monthly subscription fee but instead pay for monthly cellular service (required for emergency alert features.)

 Although an Apple Watch is not a medical alert device, it offers some of the same features, including fall detection, calling 911 in an emergency, and GPS location tracking.